By Andre’ Hagestedt

-For almost 100 years, the old Hotel Seaside (later named The Seasider) was a grandiose, beautiful building that was a sort of centerpiece to Seaside, at the Turnaround.
-So it’s no surprise that the place acquired tales of apparitions and otherworldly guests over the years.
-There were numerous spirits that purportedly haunted it.
+For almost 100 years, the old Hotel Seaside (later named The Seasider) was a grandiose, beautiful building that was a sort of centerpiece to Seaside at the Turnaround.
+So, it’s no surprise that the place acquired tales of apparitions and otherworldly guests over the years.
+Numerous spirits purportedly haunted it.

 These days, the Shilo Inn sits in that spot.
 But when the old hotel was torn down, the spooks moved to Girtle’s Restaurant, just down the street on Broadway, according to owner Bob Girtle.
 He recounted numerous stories of otherworldly happenings in the restaurant, having seen them himself or coming from various employees who tell their own tales.
 They talk of seeing the mysterious shadows of feet walking behind the door of a closed-off area of the kitchen, visible from the small space between the floor and the door.
 This happens when it’s not possible anyone else is in there, say Bob and his crew.
 They don’t even check that room anymore when they see the shadows.

-Then there is the notorious flying coffee pot in the galley area between the kitchen and the main dining room.
+Then, the notorious flying coffee pot is in the galley area between the kitchen and the main dining room.
 Bob and others on his staff have experienced this more than once.
-Sometimes it moves a bit, others it literally flies across the hallway.
+Sometimes, it moves a bit; others, it flies across the hallway.

 Bob said he inherited some employees of the old Seasider back in the ’80s, and at least one said they saw some of the same ghosts.